cybertraining-dsc/su22-reu-383/README.md

 - [x] python3.10.5 install documentation
 - [x] Seaborn data configuration and cleaning up
 - [x] Update README.md with the links from Rivanna
+- [x] Need a key for pycharm to block format the code